 Another methodological limitation is the measurement of neural responses in the relevant dopaminergic midbrain regions.
 This is a real technical challenge.
 The relevant areas are really tiny, right next to the sphenoid sinus and are prone to distortions and signal loss.
 To address this challenge, the researchers used an optimized imaging protocol and a newly available midbrain atlas to identify the relevant areas in the brain of each individual participant.

-Finally, the researchers were unsure whether they could actually measure signals associated with craving, especially considering that in the substania nigra part of the reward circuit, about 70% of the neurons are dopamingergic!
-To address this challenge, the researchers had participants view images of their favorite social activities, favorite foods, and a pleasant baseline condition (flowers) to tease apart the brain responses to these differing stimuli.
+Finally, the researchers were unsure whether they could actually measure signals associated with craving, although they were optimistic considering that in the substania nigra part of the reward circuit, about 70% of the neurons are dopamingergic!
+To assess craving, the researchers had participants view images of their favorite social activities, favorite foods, and a pleasant baseline condition (flowers) to tease apart the brain responses to these differing stimuli.
 Undergraduate researchers spent hours scouring thorough databases of open source images from pexels to custom tailor pictures of favorite foods and activities for each individual participant.

 After spending a full day either fasting or socially isolated, participants came to the lab and had their brains scanned in the evening (at 7pm) on three separate occasions.
 Researchers measured brain activity specifically in the substantia nigra, the midbrain dopaminergic region that is specifically associated with subjective experiences of craving food when hungry or craving drugs when addicted.